gokublue007/Park-Pass/README.md

 ## Acceptance Criteria

 ```
-GIVEN a Nationial Park
+GIVEN a National Park I'm interested in

-WHEN you search for Nationial Park in the area it will filter with details
+WHEN I search for the National Park in the input area

-THEN I am presented with near by park info, hikes and weather for area
+THEN I am presented with park info and nearby hikes and weather

+WHEN I have already searched for a National Park

+THEN I am presented with a history of parks searched in a sidebar on the lefthand side of the page

+WHEN I click on a previously searched park tile

+THEN the information loads as if it were searched in the input section

 ```